This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 Dawn, you want to take a stab at it?

-Female perspective.
+Female perspective?

-The percentage of Americans who consider children very important to a successful marriage has dropped sharply since 1990, and more now cite the sharing of household chores as pivotal.
+I kid you not, the percentage of Americans who consider children very important to a successful marriage has dropped sharply since 1990, and more now cite the sharing of household chores as pivotal.

-According to a sweeping news survey, the Pew Research Center survey on marriage and parenting found that children had fallen to eighth out of nine on a list of factors that people associate with successful marriages.
+According to a sweeping new survey, the Pew Research Center survey on marriage and parenting found that children had fallen to eighth out of nine on a list of factors that people associate with successful marriages, well behind sharing household chores, good housing, adequate income, happy sexual relationship, and faithfulness.

 Now, in 1990, in a world value survey, children ranked third in importance among the same items.